Search for lepton-number-violating $B^-\to D^{(*)+}\mu^-\mu^-$ decays: Signal yields

-The PDF parameters of the misidentified background components are determined from simulation, as detailed in Sec.~\ref{sec:background}.
-The expected yield of each misidentified background is constrained in the fit using a log-normal parameterization,
+The PDF parameters of the misidentified background components are determined from simulation, except for their yield, as detailed in Sec.~\ref{sec:background}.
+The expected yield of each misidentified background is constrained in the fit using a log-normal parametrization,

 where $\mu$ and $\sigma$ correspond to the estimated yield and its total uncertainty, respectively, with the latter obtained as the quadratic sum of statistical and systematic uncertainties listed in Table~\ref{tab:misid-yields}, and $\nu$ is a nuisance parameter following a standard normal distribution.